ditadev/StudentManagementSystem/README.md

 # StudentManagementSystem
-Student management Backend with jwt
+Student management Backend with jwt using User based authentication.